-The Regulatory Services Manager, Compliance Team Leader, three Compliance Officers and an After-hours contractor, ensure 24 hours, seven days a week coverage of dog control activities.
+The Regulatory Services Manager, Compliance Team Leader, three Compliance Officers and an after-hours contractor, ensure 24 hours, seven days a week coverage of dog control activities.
+A Section 17A Review was undertaken during this period and changes will be implemented in the 2024/25 period.